ttybitnik/diego/docs/demonstration.md

 </table>
 ```

-4.2 Optionally, since the Letterboxd `films.csv` does not include director or poster information, append the `--scrape` flag to the command to fetch this additional data for each entry.
+4.2.
+Optionally, since the Letterboxd `films.csv` does not include director or poster information, append the `--scrape` flag to the command to fetch this additional data for each entry.

 > [!IMPORTANT]
 > The `--scrape` flag is designed to be as lightweight and minimal as possible.
 It only fetches missing textual information from the URLs in the input file.
-To understand how it works and the specific fields retrieved for each command, read the [Diego User Guide](user_guide.md) before using this flag.
+To understand how it works and the specific fields retrieved for each command, see the [user guide](user_guide.md) before using this flag.

 ```txt
 $ diego import letterboxd films -i examples/silo/letterboxd_likes_films.csv --shortcode --scrape